MrNeRF/gaussian-splatting-cuda/README.md

 ## MISC
-Here is random collection of things that have to be described in README later on Needed for simple-knn: sudo apt-get install python3-dev
+Here is random collection of things that have to be described in README later on
+- Needed for simple-knn: sudo apt-get install python3-dev
-We need to patch pybind in libtorch on linux because nvcc has problems with a template definition
+- We need to patch pybind in libtorch on linux because nvcc has problems with a template definition
+- git submodule update --init --recursive for glm in diff-gaussian-rasterization

 ## Citation and References